binkley/shell/plain-bash-testing/README.md

 ## Writing tests

-Keep each test on _one line_, using backslash line continuation for readability.
+Keep each test on _one logical line_, using backslash line continuation for readability.
 This supports both `run-tests` executing your entire test as a single statement, and using patterns to filter which tests to run.